The Turbo-Charged Mapper: Fast and Optimal Mapping for Energy-efficient and Low-latency Accelerator Design: The Turbo-Charged Mapper (TCM)

 Optimal mappings are guaranteed because TCM only prunes choices that are known to be suboptimal.
 Meanwhile, when exploring at a given step, it explores every possible choice that may be optimal (\ie it does not miss anything).

 TCM includes four key steps:

-\begin{itemize} \item Make dataplacement choices.
+\begin{itemize} \item \textbf{Make dataplacement choices}.
 This is equivalent to making every possible ordering of storage nodes in the LoopTree.
-This step outputs a partial mapping (\emph{pmapping}), which is a mapping with only some attributes specified. \item Make dataflow choices for each dataplacement choice.
-This step reduces mapspace size by only generating Pareto-optimal dataflows. \item Make a tile-shape-only model, which fixes dataflow and dataplacement to take only tile shapes as input. \item Explore tile shapes.
-This uses the tile-shape-only model to explore possible tile shapes.
-As it chooses tile shapes, it will prune known-suboptimal choices to keep the search size tractable. \end{itemize}
+This step outputs a partial mapping (\emph{pmapping}), which is a mapping with only some attributes specified. \item \textbf{Make dataflow choices for each dataplacement choice}.
+This step reduces mapspace size by only generating Pareto-optimal dataflows. \item \textbf{Make a tile-shape-only model}, which fixes dataflow and dataplacement to take only tile shapes as input. \item \textbf{Explore tile shapes}.
+This uses the tile-shape-only model.
+As it chooses tile shapes, it prunes known-suboptimal choices to keep the search size tractable. \end{itemize}

 The four steps are detailed in the following subsections.